Todd Achilles

-Theodore B. "Todd" Achilles is an American politician.
+Theodore B. "Todd" Achilles (born 1967) is an American politician and U.S. Army veteran.
 He served as a member for the 16B district of the Idaho House of Representatives from 2024 to 2025.
+He is the co-founder of Veterans for Idaho Voters.
+He is a professor of public policy at Boise State University.

-Achilles was appointed by Governor Brad Little to replace resigning representative Colin Nash in February 2024.
+In the United States Army, Achilles served as a tank commander.
+He was appointed by Governor Brad Little to replace resigning representative Colin Nash in February 2024.
+He was then elected to that seat in November 2024.
 He resigned on July 1, 2025, to run for U.S. Senate in 2026 as an independent.